 By 1900, Mary Ann and her children had moved back in with her parents in South Union Township.

-She gave birth to a fourth child, Alva E. "Alvie" Crayton, in December 1903.
+She gave birth to a fourth child, Alva Edward "Alvie" Crayton, in December 1903.
 She was age 43 at the time.
-The identity of the child's father is unknown.
+The identity of the child's father is unknown, although the child later claimed that it was Henry Crayton.

 ~ A Second Marriage to Heley Patrick Cross ~